 The Concerted Anniversary Zones, the Apartment Tuning, the Furnished Circuits, the Promenade du Jardin des Wishes Bricolés and The Houses of the Ordinary and the Fantasy® offer the possibility of working around the daring and ardor of these inhabitants who have become for the occasion “Art Occasional”.

-Thus, the artists offer users of the city to examine the concerns of everyday life as poetic potential, to find the link between the singularity and the ordinary of days and to inhabit the world through aesthetic practices and plastic creations. both in public spaces and in changing urban areas.
+Thus, the artists offer users of the city, a way of interrogating the concerns of everyday life as poetic potential: to find the link between the singularity and the ordinary in the everyday; to inhabit the world through aesthetic practices and plastic creations, both in public spaces and in changing urban areas.